prjctg/prjctg.github.io-src/content/docs/developer/full-docs/getting-started.md

 ## Running Your Code with Music

-Once a song is selected and your code is running, the Project G platform will trigger your code based on music events.
+Once a song is selected and your code is running, the Anı⃰mr platform will trigger your code based on music events.
 You can use the `G` object to handle these events and synchronize your animations or game actions with the music.

-Your modules will interact with built-in events triggered by the Project G framework (like play and pause) as well as custom events you define for your functionality (like scoring in a game).
+Your modules will interact with built-in events triggered by the Anı⃰mr framework (like play and pause) as well as custom events you define for your functionality (like scoring in a game).
 For now, the two main events you can handle are:

 - **G.TYPE.PLAY**: Triggered when the song starts playing.
 - **G.TYPE.PAUSE**: Triggered when the song is paused.